Food Waste Container - Frequently Asked Questions (FAQs)

 How do I get more compostable caddy liners?

-You can pick up your free roll of compostable liners from your local library or the following Community Centres; Strouden, Howe Croft, Moordown and Ensbury Park but please check opening times before visiting.
+You can pick up your free roll of compostable liners from your local library or the following Community Centres; Strouden, Howe Croft, Moordown, Ensbury Park and Townsend but please check opening times before visiting.
 Just take proof of address with you (a household bill, driving licence or bank statement).
+If you are a BU or AUB student residing in Bournemouth you can collect your liners from Student Services on campus.

 Why have you put an orange and white sticker on my food waste container?